 But if you have any relatives who just won’t drop the subject, switch gears to politics and slowly back out of the room - you’ll be out of the limelight in no time.
 Then hop online and make an appointment at the CCD - we’re here to help you!

-ABOUT THE AUTHOR: Maureen Baska is an Assistant Director in Undergraduate Career Services at the Center for Career Development.
-As a counselor, Maureen is a part of the Engagement Team working with first year students and sophomores to reflect on their values, interests, personality and skills in order to help in their discernment process.
+ABOUT THE AUTHOR: Maureen Baska is an Assistant Director in Undergraduate Career Services at the Meruelo Family Center for Career Development.
+As a counselor, Maureen works with first year students and sophomores to reflect on their values, interests, personality and skills in order to help in their discernment process.